Meet the team

 Diana Jiménez Thomas Rodriguez is a researcher with 5+ years research experience, focusing primarily on Latin America.
 Her research interests include: environmental justice, social movements, citizenship, gender-based violence, gender norm transformation, decolonial and feminist methodologies, and social justice more broadly.
 She has authored published research, as well as various academic book reviews.
 Diana is also a co-founder of two feminist initiatives in Mexico.

-She is a PhD candidate in International Development at the University of East Anglia and the University of Copenhagen.
+Diana has a PhD in International Development from the University of East Anglia (with joint supervision from the University of Copenhagen).
 She also holds an MPhil degree (with distinction) in Development Studies from the University of Oxford, where she was a Weidenfeld-Hoffman Scholar.

 Emilie Tant